awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 The `amazon-efs-utils` tools are available for installation on Amazon Linux and Amazon Linux 2 Amazon Machine Images \(AMIs\)\.
 For more information about `amazon-efs-utils`, see [Using the amazon\-efs\-utils Tools](using-amazon-efs-utils.md)\.
 If you are using another Linux distribution, such as Red Hat Enterprise Linux \(RHEL\), manually build and install `amazon-efs-utils`\.
 For more information, see [Installing the amazon\-efs\-utils Package on Other Linux Distributions](installing-other-distro.md)\.

-## Configuring EC2 Instances to Mount an EFS File System at Instance Launch<a name="mount-fs-auto-mount-on-creation"></a>
+## Configuring EC2 instances to mount an EFS file system at instance launch<a name="mount-fs-auto-mount-on-creation"></a>

 When you create a new Amazon EC2 Linux instance using the EC2 Launch Instance Wizard, you can configure it to mount your Amazon EFS file system automatically\.
 The EC2 instance mounts the file system automatically the instance first launched and also whenever it restarts\.